Layered Cloth, The Art of Fabric Manipulation by Ann Small

 Most of the examples in the book utilize stacking layers of different coloured fabrics on top of each other, sewing them together, and slashing in different manners.
 Each technique is followed by an easy-to-understand detailed description with high-quality photos.
-There are not too many techniques (trapunto, stacks, puffs, and faux chenille), yet Ann Small demonstrates how to combine them or add different types of embellishment to create fabric art.
+There are not too many techniques (trapunto, stacks, puffs, and faux chenille), yet Ann Small demonstrates how to combine them or add different types of embellishment to create fabric art in fashion design.

 In the image below you can see an applique made by the stitch and slash technique.